yugabyte/yugabyte-db/docs/content/latest/deploy/checklist.md

 Write-heavy applications usually require more disk IOPS (especially if the size of each record is larger), therefore in this case the total IOPS that a disk can support matters.
-On the read side, if the data does not fit into the cache and data needs to be read from the disk in order to satisfy queries, the disk performance (latency and iops) will start to matter.
+On the read side, if the data does not fit into the cache and data needs to be read from the disk in order to satisfy queries, the disk performance (latency and IOPS) will start to matter.

 YugabyteDB uses per-tablet [size tiered compaction](../../architecture/concepts/yb-tserver/).
 Therefore the typical space amplification in YugabyteDB tends to be in the 10-20% range.